 In a statement on Sunday, the department of education said it continues to work with county, state and federal emergency management agencies to assess campuses and offices for impacts from the storm.

-NWS issued a hurricane warning for all islands except Kauai, which was under a hurricane watch and a flash food watch, due to heavy rainfall.
+The agency issued a hurricane warning for all islands except Kauai, which was under a hurricane watch and a flash food watch due to heavy rainfall.
 There it fell 10 to 20 inches across the islands, and as much as 48 inches in some areas, as well as high surf.
 It also issued a flash flood warning for half of the big island and a flood advisory for the southern tip of Maui.

 The Hawaii Emergency Management Agency urged residents to prepare emergency kits that contain a minimum of 14 days’ worth of food, water and other supplies.
 The Hawaii Department of Education added that neighborhood schools were also designated as emergency shelters.

 Residents on the big island have already experienced anxiety and displacement the past several months with the latest Kilauea volcano eruption.
 It has destroyed hundreds of homes, reshaped entire neighborhoods, as well as island topography, and negatively impacted air quality.
 Hurricane Lane was expected to make landfall on the Big Island on Friday, and the National Weather Service said heavy rain was already hitting the island, as well as Maui.